catie-aq/blog-vaniila/_i18n/en/_posts/Word_embedding_en.md

 Paris - France = Berlin - Germany
 $$

-which is equivalent to :
+which is equivalent to:

 $$
 Paris = Berlin - Germany + France
 $$

-so one may find Canada's capital city by computing :
+so one may find Canada's capital city by computing:

 $$
 Berlin - Germany + Canada